Heather Locklear: Health and legal troubles

-On January 12, 2012, Locklear's sister called 9-1-1 when she believed Locklear was in danger after reportedly taking prescription drugs and alcohol.
+On January 12, 2012, Locklear's sister called 911 when she believed Locklear was in danger after reportedly taking prescription drugs and alcohol.
 Emergency personnel responded, and Locklear was taken to Los Robles Hospital in Thousand Oaks, California, but was reported to be out of danger the following day.

 In February 2018, Locklear was arrested for domestic violence and battery against a police officer.
 She was charged with one felony count of domestic violence and three misdemeanor counts of battery on a police officer.
-As deputies arrived at her Thousand Oaks home, she allegedly kicked three of the arresting sheriff deputies and told the deputies she would shoot at them if they ever came into her home again.
+As deputies arrived at her Thousand Oaks home, she allegedly kicked three of the arresting deputy sheriffs and told them she would shoot at them if they ever came into her home again.
 According to audio of the 911 call, Locklear's brother called the police after coming to her home, where he found Locklear and her boyfriend arguing.
 Locklear was released on a $20,000 bond just before 6 a.m. the next day.
 Locklear's boyfriend, former American Motorcycle Association motocross racer Chris Heisser, was arrested on a driving under the influence charge in Thousand Oaks, hours after Locklear had been taken into custody.
 After obtaining a warrant, police searched her home for a weapon on March 12 but found none.

 On June 24, 2018, Locklear was arrested again, this time for two misdemeanor counts of battery.
 On June 25, 2018, after being released on bail for charges of battery, Locklear was hospitalized in a suspected case of overdose.
 In August 2019, she pleaded no contest to charges stemming from that arrest and was sentenced to 30 days in a residential mental health facility.

+In April 2020, Locklear wrote on Instagram that she had been sober for one year.
+She has received treatment for addiction 20 times.